IsomorphicAlgo/Rusty_Server/ITERATIVE_PLAN.md

 - You could add a background task/cron job to periodically fetch data from NOAA API
 - This would require implementing a scheduler (e.g., using `tokio-cron-scheduler` or similar)
 - This would keep the database fresh even when no users are making requests
-- This is a Phase 9+ feature (Deployment & Operations)
+- This is a Phase 10+ feature (Future Enhancements - see Phase 10 for details)

 **Recommendation for Interviews:**
 - Current setup is fine for demos - data will be fetched when requested